Controlling a personal watercraft (PWC), is an exhilarating experience that offers riders a thrilling sense of freedom on the water.

 Can A Manual Reverse Be Used To Slow You Down?

-I get this one a lot.
+I have gotten this one a lot.

 Using the manual reverse lever as a way to slow you down at speed is not recommended.